syerbes/myFirewall/README.md

 Based on the Iptables native linux firewall, it contributes with the following additional features:

 	- Easier to use.
 More user friendly for beginners.
 It incorporates the most important features to configure rules.
-	- Predefined rules to defend the ystem against known attacks and potential breaches.
+	- Predefined rules to defend the system against known attacks and potential breaches.
 	- Strict input validation with clear explanations in case of wrong inputs.